 On commercialisation of films: After the Liberation War, more especially during 90s, the sole purpose of film making became profit making or commercialisation.
 Educated people started turning their back to film industry.
 During 90s, the investment mostly came from black money holders.

-Use of obscene started taking place from 90s.
+On obscene: Use of obscene started taking place from 90s.
 Porn cut pieces were used in the extreme violent movies.
 Surprisingly, censor board approved those films with obscenity and bribery was a norm.
 This shift made the middle class audience completely move away from the ordinary productions.
 They moved to Indian or western movies.
 In 2007, under the Caretaker government, the use of cut piece got banned.

 Getting audience back: When you lose audience, it is difficult to get them back.
 With that, western film industry advanced technologically a lot.
 They have global aspects, widescreen, and Dolby digital picture with HD quality which we do not have.
 Still, some good directors are coming to this industry.
 Directors like Mostafa Sarwar Farooqui, Amitabh Reza and many others are coming up with some good movies following the path of Tareque Masud or Morshedul Islam.
 Many audiences are occasionally coming back due to their films.